gedelao/Digital-Craft-Projects/README.md

 # Pokemon Battle Simulator

 In a quest to be the very best like no one ever was, trainers will use Python in an attempt to beat the toughest trainers out there.
-With your trusty Dragonite, you will face one of many possible challengers in one vs one pokemon battle.
-Trainers will have 4 option from Dragonite's moveset to defeat their opponents Pokemon.
-First Pokemon to knock the other Pokemon health will be the winner!
+With your trusty Dragonite, you will face one of many possible challengers in a one vs one pokemon battle.
+Trainers will have 4 options from Dragonite's moveset to defeat their opponents Pokemon.
+First Pokemon to knock the other Pokemon health down will be the winner!